doublesecretagency/craft-notifier/docs/messages/types/discord.md

 Discord caps a message body at 2,000 characters.
 Anything longer is rejected before sending, and logged with an error message.
 :::

+### Discord Message Body

+The content of your message.
+Supports standard Markdown, and optionally HTML (see below).

 ### Render Message Body as HTML

 By default, the body will be parsed as Markdown.
 When enabled, many HTML tags will also be parsed and converted to Markdown.